Graduate Diploma in Health and Social Inclusion

 Course Structure Icon

-• Research methods and programme evaluation
+• Research and evaluation methods

 This one-year, part-time programme is delivered in a flexible, blended-learning format using a mix of face-to-face, online learning activities and learning in the practice context (if appropriate).
+Students complete five core and one option module during the programme and typically spend six days on campus per Semester.
+This time commitment may vary depending on the option module selected.

 Fees and Funding